Natural clean vegan brands for women of color

 To clarify, I am not saying you should throw out all of your beauty supply!
-I am aware some non-toxic vegan brands charge an arm and leg for their products.
+Even though some non-toxic clean vegan brands charge an arm and leg for their products.
 Not to mention that some of us have abide to very tight budget.
 Above all, starting small is very important.
 Small steps,indeed!

-Next time you are out of your favorite lipstick, how about you look for something cleaner and animal-friendly to replace it with?
+Eventually when you are out of your favorite lipstick, how about you look for something from some affordable clean vegan brands.
 They are so many options out there.

 10 clean vegan brands for people of color